wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Static Equilibrium.md

 Remember that the component (i.e. standard unit vectors) are the "sliding" in that they are some scaled, linear combination that produces the resultant/force vector.
 	Therefore, to obtain the component "side opposite" of the triangle (i.e. the 3rd "side") of the right triangle, "slide" (where the slide expresses a scaling of the component vectors) to position the component vector between and opposite the angle under study.
 ##### 2D Pythagorean Theorem
+Typically used to find the magnitude of a Resultant Force Vector, given the respective component vectors.
 Can be used for Right Triangles.
 ![[Pasted image 20240508141253.png]]
 $\large c^2 = a^2 + b^2$